rak-n-rok/Krake/docs/dev/scheduling.rst

 This section describes the application constraints definition used in Krake scheduling algorithm.

-Krake scheduler filters appropriate clusters based on defined application constraints.
+The Krake scheduler filters appropriate clusters based on defined application constraints.
-Cluster can be accepted by scheduler as a potential destination for given application only if match all defined application constraints.
+A Cluster can be accepted by scheduler as a potential destination for given application only if it matches all defined application constraints.

 .. note::